fkobe3/Challenge-1/README.md

 # Introduction
  This repository is where we work on the webpage for Horiseon.
 This has a roadmap of all changes made to help increase accessability as well as final versions of the code.
+The main items we were working on were accessability via HTML semantics, as well as comments to better understand how we streamlined the code.

 # Screenshot
  <img src="assets/images/Screenshot-for-the-Readme.png">